Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Main Text

-We observed that untreated hBN crystals become fluorescent when brought in contact with most common organic solvents like ethanol.
-To demonstrate this effect, we exfoliated high-quality hBN crystals\cite{taniguchi2007synthesis} using the scotch-tape method onto a glass coverslip, which was then used to seal a liquid-filled chamber placed on an inverted microscope.
-As sketched in Fig. 1a, the hBN crystal photoluminescence (PL) under 561 nm wide-field laser light illumination (0.35-3.5 kW/cm$^2$) was collected through the coverslip by a high-numerical aperture objective and projected onto a camera chip.
-As we previously reported, pristine hBN in air or water does not exhibit fluorescence under these illumination conditions\cite{comtet2020direct}.
-However, we observed that as-exfoliated crystals in contact with ethanol exhibited an intense fluorescence signal (Fig. 1b).
-The fluorescence intensity gradually decreased under continuous illumination, and stabilized after several seconds, revealing emission from sub-diffraction spots as shown in Fig. 1c and Supplementary Video 1) which can be localized with $\approx$10nm precision using single-molecule localization microscopy\cite{feng2018imaging} (details in Methods).
-We attribute this emission to defects present in the as-exfoliated crystal and activated through contact with the liquid.
-These defects can be super-resolved using single-molecule localization microscopy: each active defect can be localized with an uncertainty $\sigma_\text{loc} \sim \sigma_\text{PSF}/\sqrt{N_\text{loc}}$, where $\sigma_\text{PSF}$ is the radial extent of the microscope point spread function ($\approx 110\text{ nm}$) and $N_\text{loc}$ is the number of photons counted in the diffraction-limited spot.
-It the imaging conditions used here, we obtain localization uncertainties in the range of $10-20\text{ nm}$.
-Emitters are randomly distributed on the basal plane of the crystal (Fig. S1), and the strategies for controlling their position by limiting the exposed surface are discussed later in the manuscript.
-As characterized in Fig. 1d, the number of emitters responsible for the emission decreased under constant illumination and reached a stable value of $\sim$0.5 emitters per square micron in ethanol.
-We verified that this process does not deteriorate the crystal and the decrease shown in Fig. 1c is reversible: when left in the dark, the crystal fluorescence recovers within tens of minutes (Supplementary Fig. 4) without inducing additional emitters in the steady state (Supplementary Fig. 5).
+The surface of untreated hBN crystals exhibits visible-range fluorescence when in contact with common organic solvents like ethanol.
+To demonstrate this effect, we exfoliated high-quality hBN crystals\cite{taniguchi2007synthesis} onto a glass coverslip, which was placed in a liquid-filled chamber on an inverted microscope (Fig. 1a).
+Photoluminescence (PL) of the crystals under 561 nm wide-field laser illumination (0.35-3.5 kW/cm$^2$) was collected using a high-numerical aperture objective and projected onto a camera chip.
+Pristine hBN in air or water did not exhibit fluorescence under these illumination conditions.
+However, we observed intense fluorescence from as-exfoliated crystals in contact with ethanol (Fig. 1b).
+The fluorescence intensity gradually decreased over continuous illumination and stabilized after several seconds, revealing emission from sub-diffraction spots (Fig. 1c and Supplementary Video 1) which can be localized with $\approx$10nm precision using single-molecule localization microscopy\cite{feng2018imaging} (details in Methods).
+We attribute this emission to the activation of defects present in the as-exfoliated crystal through contact with the liquid, resulting in randomly distributed transient emitters on the surface (Supplementary Fig. 1).
+Under constant 3.5 kW/cm$^2$ illumination, the number of emitters decreased to a stable value of approximately 0.4 per square micron (Fig. 1d).
+This process does not deteriorate the crystal (Supplementary Fig. 2 \& 3), and the decrease observed in Fig. 1c is reversible: when left in the dark, the crystal fluorescence recovered within tens of minutes (Supplementary Fig. 4) without inducing additional emitters in the steady state (Supplementary Fig. 5).